The-Knights-of-Ni/PowerPlay/README.md

 # Docs
-A notion documentation page will be up soon.
+* A notion documentation page exists.
+* There is javadoc for mostly things